Our Services

 Soccer involves high-intensity running, abrupt direction changes, and jumping.
 These actions can overload the Achilles tendon, causing tiny tears, inflammation, and pain.
 Key points:

-If you're experiencing heel discomfort and want to better understand your symptoms, try Ubie's free AI-powered Achilles tendon pain symptom checker to help determine whether you should seek immediate medical attention.
+If you're experiencing heel discomfort and want to better understand what might be causing your symptoms, check your symptoms with Ubie's free AI-powered symptom checker to get personalized insights and learn whether you should seek immediate medical attention.

 Red light therapy (RLT) uses low-level light wavelengths—typically 630–700 nm (red) and 800–880 nm (near-infrared)—to stimulate cellular processes.
 Originally studied in wound healing, it's now applied in sports medicine to: